-Saudi Arabia is the 15th largest export economy in the world and the 26th most complex economy according to the Economic Complexity Index (ECI).
-In 2014, Saudi Arabia exported $306B and imported $146B, resulting in a positive trade balance of $159B.
-In 2014 the GDP of Saudi Arabia was $753B and its GDP per capita was $52k.
+Saudi Arabia is the 27th largest export economy in the world.
+In 2016, Saudi Arabia exported $163B and imported $131B, resulting in a positive trade balance of $31.8B.

 The top exports of Saudi Arabia are Crude Petroleum ($96.1B), Refined Petroleum ($13B), Ethylene Polymers ($10.1B), Propylene Polymers ($4.93B) and Ethers ($3.6B), using the 1992 revision of the HS (Harmonized System) classification.
 Its top imports are Cars ($11.8B), Planes, Helicopters, and/or Spacecraft ($3.48B), Packaged Medicaments ($3.34B), Broadcasting Equipment ($3.27B) and Aircraft Parts ($2.18B).

 The top export destinations of Saudi Arabia are China ($20.8B), Japan ($17.5B), India ($17.2B), the United States ($15.9B) and South Korea ($14.3B).
 The top import origins are China ($19.5B), the United States ($15.7B), Germany ($8.16B), the United Arab Emirates ($6.74B) and Japan ($6.04B).